End of an era: E! announces ‘Keeping Up With the Kardashians’ will air final season next year

 E! announced Tuesday that “Keeping Up With the Kardashians,” which debuted in October 2007, will air its final season in early 2021.

-“It is with heavy hearts that we say goodbye to ‘Keeping Up With the Kardashians,’" the network said in a statement in conjunction with Kris Jenner, the Kardashian siblings (Kim, Kourtney, Khloe and Rob), the Jenner sisters (Kylie and Kendall), and, naturally, Scott Disick.
+“It is with heavy hearts that we say goodbye to ‘Keeping Up With the Kardashians,’ ” the network said in a statement in conjunction with Kris Jenner, the Kardashian siblings (Kim, Kourtney, Khloe and Rob), the Jenner sisters (Kylie and Kendall), and, naturally, Scott Disick.
 “We are beyond grateful to all of you who’ve watched us for all of these years — through the good times, the bad times, the happiness, the tears, and the many relationships and children.
 We’ll forever cherish the wonderful memories and countless people we’ve met along the way.”

 To make it clear that the stars were pulling the plug and not the other way around, the network added, “While it has been an absolute privilege and we will miss them wholeheartedly, we respect the family’s decision to live their lives without our cameras.”